 The premium tax credit is only available for two consecutive years.
 If your tax credit is more than the amount of taxes you owe, you can carry the unused amount back to previous tax years (if you still owe past taxes) or forward to the next year.

-Can self-employed individuals use the SHOP Marketplace and take the tax credit?
+Can self-employed individuals use the SHOP Marketplace?

 The IRS defines self-employed individuals as someone who is one of the following: